zwolner/simple-nesting-cb-gh-000/README.md

 ## Objectives

 1. Access data from a nested hash.
-2. Adding data to and change data within a nested hash.
+2. Add data to and change data within a nested hash.

 ## Instructions